jmccracken1109/jmccracken1109.github.io/aboutme.md

 ### My Gamer Life

 My life as a gamer started early.
-I grew up in California and started gaming by watching my brother play games I was too young to be playing, things such as Zelda and Metroid on the NES.
+I grew up in California and started gaming by watching my brother play games I was too young to play, games such as Zelda and Metroid on the NES.
 I started my own gaming pursuit by the age of six, but because of our constant moving and family dynamic I wasn't a full gamer until I was a bit older.
 From the first game I watched, my love for the industry grew.
 All the things the gaming industry is able to accomplish through the medium blew me away.
 I wasn't a fully established gamer until about nine or ten years of age, after I moved in with my Dad.
 Shortly after I had been there he bought the first playstation when it came out.